collective/collective.casestudy/README.md

 ### Development

-You need a working `python` environment (system, virtualenv, pyenv, etc) version 3.7 or superior.
+You need a working Python environment version 3.7 or later.

 Then install the dependencies and a development instance using: